 As their name suggests, the southern lights or aurora australis are visible in the southern hemisphere only.
 The top destinations to see the southern lights are the southernmost destinations in the world, including Tasmania.

 The scientific explanation for aurora australis is the same as its northern sibling aurora borealis.
 When charged particles emitted by the sun strike atoms in the atmosphere of earth, electrons in those atoms change energy states.
 As they return to their resting state they emit light, and voilà!
 This is what we call the aurora.

-The Best Time of Year to See the Aurora in Tasmania
+When to See the Aurora in Tasmania

 Tasmania has more moderate seasonal changes and daylight changes than some other southern lights destinations.
 As such, Tasmania is a great aurora destination because you have a chance to see it throughout the year.
-You could be wearing layers in the cold winter months of June to August – or be in shorts and a tee on a warm night in the summer months of December to February.

 The Best Places in Tasmania to See the Southern Lights